 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-2. Chop up about 2/3 of a small head of green cabbage.
-(We had about 6 cups of shredded cabbage.)
+3. Chop up about 2/3 of a small head of green cabbage, about 6 cups of shredded cabbage.

-4. I loved how the mandoline gave us nice thin slivers of jicama.
+6. I loved how the mandoline slicer gave us nice thin slivers of jicama.

-5. Cilantro is probably optional in the salad, but if you don’t use it I might use some thinly sliced green onion for color.
+7. Cilantro is probably optional in the salad, but if you don’t use it I would add some thinly sliced green onion.

-6. Right before you serve the salad toss the cabbage, apple, and jicama together.
-(Drain the apple pieces if you tossed them with unsweetened pineapple juice.)
+8. Right before you serve the salad toss the cabbage, apple, and jicama together.
+(Drain apple pieces first if you tossed them with pineapple juice.)

-8. Then quickly toss in the chopped cilantro (or sliced green onion), season the salad with salt and fresh ground black pepper to taste, and serve.
+10. Then quickly toss in the chopped cilantro (or sliced green onion), season the salad with salt and fresh ground black pepper to taste.

 Vertical image of Apple Jicama Slaw in three bowls.